Youth MPs: ‘We have fire in us to create change’

 In a first for the event, young representatives from British Overseas Territories were also invited to share their experiences.

-Some of those that attended spoke to the BBC about the issues that matter to them – and their thoughts on the recent political drama at Westminster.
+The BBC went along to hear about the issues that matter to them – and their thoughts on the recent political drama at Westminster.

 Video by Morgan Spence and Emaan Warraich